MMathisLab/FreelyMovingVR4Mice/docs/VisualDiscrim.md

         return output

 ```
-This takes the incomming data stream from dlclivegui and sends the processed data to the unity game
+This takes the incoming data stream from dlclivegui and sends the processed data to the unity game